tdaverse/tdarec/README.md

 klein_folds <- vfold_cv(klein_train, v = 3L)
 ```

-In this example, we adopt a common transformation of persistence
+In this example, we adopt a common transformation of PDs, Euler
-diagrams, Euler characteristic curves.
-For their vectorization, we need
+characteristic curves.
+For their vectorization, we need a scale sequence
-a scale sequence that spans the birth and death times of any persistent
+that spans the birth and death times of any persistent features, and for
-features, and for this we choose a round number larger than the
+this we choose a round number larger than the diameters of both point
-diameters of both point clouds (based on the sampler documentation) as
+clouds (based on the sampler documentation) as an upper bound.
+Rather
-an upper bound.
-Rather than choose *a priori* to use homology up to
+than choose *a priori* to use homology up to degree 0, 1, 2, or 3, we
-degree 0, 1, 2, or 3, we prepare to tune the maximum degree during
+prepare to tune the maximum degree during optimization.
-optimization.

 ### Specifications

 To prevent the model from using the data set column as a predictor, we
-assign it a new role, which is preserved by the persistent homology step
+assign it a new role, which is preserved by the PH step and ignored by
-and ignored by the vectorization step (which outputs new predictor
+the vectorization step (which outputs new predictor columns).
-columns).

 ``` r
 # specify a pre-processing recipe